ArtOfCode-/concaten/README.md

   In theory, mostly done (because of the spec, and you did this while writing
     the standard library, *right*?), but in practice, it probably should be rewritten.
+* [ ] Beta testing
+  Hand out the interpreter as it is to as many people as possible, get them
+    to play with the language and try to break it.
+  We want lots and lots of people trying it out, so we can get lots of
+    feedback and iterate quickly.
+  * [ ] Create `FEEDBACK.md`; should contain a link to give bug reports and feature requests seperately, as well as asking people to run the test suite and a couple of test programs on their machine to make sure it all works properly.
+It'll also explain what to do if you get a confusing error message (which is mostly tell me what you were doing so I can repro and make a better error message)
 * ***Take a break.*** You just wrote an entire programming language.
 Give it a week or two, play with it a little, but don't start working on the next bits.
   Bugfixes only.